The High Level Trigger and Express Data Production at STAR: The High Level Trigger

 \subsection{Extended Functionality of the High Level Trigger (xHLT)}

 Additional HLT features are detailed in Fig.~\ref{fig-STAR-xHLT} and include advanced filtering, storage, and data transfer capabilities.
-The underlying storage system provides 300 TB storage space and supports up to 2 GB/sec read data and 1 GB/sec write bandwidth.
-It allows data to be stored for all phases of HLT operations and provides high performance in an increased event rate environment.
-The infrastructure allows experiment data files to accumulate on the HLT disk for easy access and reduced processing latency.
-This filtered and processed data is converted to the picoDST format, making it much easier for physics working groups (PWGs) to access for further analysis.
+The underlying storage system provides 300~TB storage space and supports up to 2~GB/s read and 1~GB/s write bandwidth.
+This footprint buffers multiple days of HLT-good data ($\sim$25–30~TB per 16~h day at $\sim$450~Hz) and supports concurrent xProduction reads/writes at DAQ-delivered rates, decoupling xProduction from tape staging and enabling rapid turnaround.
+Data accumulate on the HLT disks for immediate access and low-latency processing.
+These HLT-selected events are written to the HLT distributed storage in DAQ format and are converted to picoDst by xProduction for physics working groups (PWGs) to access for further analysis.

-In order to create a package of algorithms for full processing and analysis of data in real time within the BES-II physics program, the functionality of the HLT computer cluster was significantly extended.
+Before BES–II, the HLT provided the baseline online chain, including CA-based tracking, primary-vertex finding, L4 event selections, and run-by-run QA.
+The BES–II extension builds on this by integrating xCalibration, xProduction to picoDst, and xPhysics into the existing HLT farm and workflow.
+Here, The xCalibration is a nearline snapshot calibration service that builds offline-format tables from recent DAQ files buffered on the HLT disks and distributes them within hours.
+The xProduction is an independent reconstruction chain that runs in parallel on the HLT cluster, and writes compact picoDsts for rapid QA and early physics checks.
+The xPhysics is a lightweight physics-level selectors and monitors that consume xProduction outputs and/or HLT tracks to validate signals during running.
+The detailed implementation is presented in Sec. ~\ref{sec:RecoAndSoftWare} and ~\ref{sec:xProduction}.
+To create a package of algorithms for the full processing and analysis of data in real time within the BES-II physics program, the functionality of the HLT computer cluster was significantly extended and integrated into a unified online workflow (xCalibration, xProduction, xPhysics).
 This was done within the FAIR Phase-0 program, which allowed adapting the package of fast algorithms for processing and analysis FLES (First Level Event Selection)~\cite{IKisel} of the CBM experiment (FAIR/GSI) data to work with real data of the STAR experiment.